-Other factors that can cause more pronounced nasolabial folds include genetics (thank your mom and dad), smoking, environmental pollutants, and sun exposure.
-“UV exposure speeds up the aging process, leading to wrinkles and an uneven skin texture,” adds Dr. Davis.
-“Weight gain and weight loss can also play a role.”
+Other factors that can cause more pronounced nasolabial folds or laugh lines include smoking, environmental pollutants and sun exposure.
+“UV exposure speeds up the aging process, leading to wrinkles and an uneven skin texture,” adds Dallas dermatologist DiAnne Davis, MD.

-For those people whose smile lines fall on the more moderate-to mild side, Dr. Shamban says there are topicals that may help alone or in combination for temporary improvement.
+For those people whose laugh lines fall on the more moderate-to mild side, Dr. Shamban says there are topicals that may help alone or in combination for temporary improvement.
 These are ones to try.

-1. Acid-Based Skin-Care Products for Smoothing and Plumping
+1. Acid-Based Products That Smooth and Plump

-“A chemical or physical exfoliant—combinations of alphahydroxy acids, like lactic acid, and betahydroxy acids, like salicylic acid—will help smooth the area,” says Dr. Shamban.
-“Polyglutamic acid will infuse hydration to keep the skin plump to make lines less visible around the mouth.”
-Vitamin C is also technically an acid—ascorbic acid—and Dr. Davis recommends incorporating good vitamin C product in your routine for not only the collagen-boosting effects that can benefit the smile lines, but also the antioxidant properties.
+“A chemical or physical exfoliant, including combinations of alphahydroxy acids and betahydroxy acids will help smooth the area,” says Dr. Shamban.
+“Polyglutamic acid will infuse hydration to keep the skin plump and make the laugh lines less visible around the mouth.”
+The INKEY List Polyglutamic Acid Hydrating Serum ($15) is a good place to start.

 2. Medical-Grade Silicone Patches

 Medical-grade silicone patches can create an environment that helps skin retain moisture.
 “This keeps the area hydrated and appearing plumper, reducing the visible signs of fine lines and wrinkles,” Dr. Shamban says.
 Two products we like are SiO Beauty Eye & Smile Lift Patches ($30) and Frownies Corner of Eyes & Mouth Wrinkle Patches ($24).